-(2) Some fiscal 2012 amounts were reclassified to conform to the fiscal 2013 presentation in the Statutory Basis Financial Report.

-(3) The Executive Office for Administration and Finance is tracking potential appropriation deficiencies in the range of approximately

-\$200 million to \$250 million for fiscal 2016.
-This potential fiscal 2016 spending is not reflected in this column.

-(4) Beginning in fiscal 2015, the amount of dedicated sales tax receipts statutorily required to be credited to the MBTA was increased by \$160 million annually.

-(5) The fiscal 2012 budget adopted changes to the Workforce Training Fund, which is funded annually through employer contributions for workforce training initiatives for incumbent workers in the private sector.
-Beginning in fiscal 2012 the Workforce Training Fund is not subject to annual appropriation, and the employer contributions are deposited directly in the Workforce Training Fund after their collection.

-(6) The fiscal 2015 budget assumes \$11.4 million from the modification of the existing tax and non-tax judgment and settlement law, and the fiscal 2016 budget assumes \$100 million from the modification of the existing tax and non-tax judgment and settlement law (see "Commonwealth Revenues and Expenditures - Federal and Other Non-Tax Revenues; Settlements and Judgments").

-(7) Inter-fund Transfers from Non-budgeted Funds and Other Sources include profits from the State Lottery, transfer of tobacco settlement funds through fiscal 2012, abandoned property proceeds as well as other inter-fund transfers.
+- (1) Totals may not add due to rounding. - (2) Some fiscal 2012 amounts were reclassified to conform to the fiscal 2013 presentation in the Statutory Basis Financial Report. - (3) Consensus forecast adjusted for subsequent developments during fiscal 2015.
+See "Fiscal 2014 and Fiscal 2015 Tax Revenues; Fiscal 2015." - (4) Beginning in fiscal 2015, the amount of dedicated sales tax receipts and the base revenue amount statutorily required to be credited to the MBTA was increased by \$160 million annually. - (5) The fiscal 2012 budget adopted changes to the Workforce Training Fund, which is funded annually through employer contributions for workforce training initiatives for incumbent workers in the private sector.
+Beginning in fiscal 2012 the Workforce Training Fund is not subject to annual appropriation, and the employer contributions are deposited directly in the Workforce Training Fund after their collection. - (6) The fiscal 2015 budget also assumes \$183 million from the modification of the existing tax and non-tax judgment and settlement law (see "COMMONWEALTH REVENUES AND EXPENDITURES Federal and Other Non-Tax Revenues; Settlements and Judgments"). - (7) Inter-fund Transfers from Non-budgeted Funds and Other Sources include profits from the State Lottery, transfer of tobacco settlement funds through fiscal 2012, abandoned property proceeds as well as other inter-fund transfers. - (8) Starting in fiscal 2010 Post-Employment Benefits include budgeted pension transfers and State Retiree Benefit Trust Fund. - (9) The fiscal 2015 budget does not include an appropriation of funding for the Health Connector because it assumes that increased dedicated revenues in the CCTF, federal grants and self-generated revenues will be able to cover the full program and administrative costs. - (10) Consists largely of appropriations authorized to be expended in following year.

-(8) Fiscal 2016 includes \$140 million reduction for debt defeasance, as recommended in the final 2015 supplemental budget filed by the Governor on July 17, 2015.

-(9) Starting in fiscal 2010 Post-Employment Benefits include budgeted pension transfers and State Retiree Benefit Trust Fund.

-(10) The fiscal 2015 budget does not include an appropriation of funding for the Health Connector because it assumes that increased dedicated revenues in the CCTF, federal grants and self-generated revenues will be able to cover the full program and administrative costs.

-(11) Fiscal 2015 and fiscal 2016 reflect the postponement of a \$565.5 million transfer from the General Fund to the Medical Assistance Trust Fund., which transfer has been delayed, pursuant to authorization filed on July 17, 2015, from fiscal 2015 to fiscal 2016 due to delay in CMS approval of the transfer.

-(12) Fiscal 2015 includes a transfer off-budget of \$140 million for debt defeasance, as proposed in the final 2015 supplemental budget filed by the Governor on July 17, 2015.

-(13) Fiscal 2016 assumes a spending reduction of \$200.1 million for estimated related payroll savings due to the early retirement incentive program.

-(14) Consists largely of appropriations authorized to be expended in following year.